Trepan-Debuggers/Perl-Devel-Trepan/README.md

 INSTALLATION
 ------------

-To install this Devel::Trepan, run the following commands:
+To install this Devel::Trepan from source code:

 	perl Build.PL
 	make
 	make test
 	[sudo] make install

-or:

-        $ perl -MCPAN -e shell
-	...
+or to install from CPAN:

-	cpan[1]> install Devel::Trepan
+        $ cpanm Devel::Trepan

 LICENSE AND COPYRIGHT